A Serious Man

 - practice gratitude

-and the number-one all-time break-glass-in-case-of-emergency cheer-up method:
+and the number-one all-time break-glass-in-case-of-emergency cheer-up method (which I secretly use all the time):

 - pretend to be a mighty dinosaur by stomping around waving my arms and saying “GRAR.”